 |Capital One Venture||17.24% – 24.49%||$95||Very good to excellent|

 What Kind Of Credit Card Can I Get If I Have Bad Credit Or No Credit?

-Those with a credit score below 650 will likely find it difficult to be approved for premium credit cards.
-However, there are a few different types of credit cards that you can still qualify for if you can’t meet the general credit score requirements.
+Those with a credit score below 650 could potentially find it difficult to be approved for premium credit cards.
+However, there are a few different types of credit cards that you can still qualify for if you can’t meet the approval requirements.

 Retail Credit Cards

 One option is to apply for a retail credit card.
 A retail credit card is an offering created when retailers partner up with banks or banking networks to provide a credit service.
 Typically, retailers have less stringent requirements and may not even require a credit check.

 Prepaid Credit Cards